 When a Notion sensor detects an event in your home, it sends a message to the bridge through a wireless radio.
 The bridge sends the information to our servers over the internet via your WiFi router.
-Our servers check your notifications preferences and then decide if we should send a push notifications to your phone for the event.
+Our servers check your notifications preferences and then decide if we should send a push notification to your phone for the event.

 All of this means that you need to have a working internet connection in your home for Notion to accurately detect events like a door opening or a water leak under your sink.

-To get technical, information moves between Notion sensors and the bridge using a proprietary 802.15.4 protocol.
+To get technical: information moves between Notion sensors and the bridge using a proprietary 802.15.4 protocol.
 This allows the bridge to communicate with many different sensors in a single network.

 Still have questions?
 Feel free to contact our support desk for more information.
 Click here to submit a ticket, or we're available directly by email at firstname.lastname@example.org or by phone at (877)668-4660.